-37 TIAX LLC, Commercial and Residential Sector Miscellaneous Electricity Consumption: Y2005 and Projections to 2030, prepared for U.S. Department of Energy, U.S. Energy Information Administration, September, 2006; and TIAX LLC, Commercial Miscellaneous Electric Loads: Energy Consumption Characterization and Savings Potential in 2008 by Building Type, prepared for U.S. Department of Energy, Building Technologies Program, May 2010.
+38 Navigant Consulting, Inc. and Leidos - formerly SAIC, Analysis and Representation of Miscellaneous Electric Loads in NEMS, prepared for U.S. Department of Energy, U.S. Energy Information Administration, May 2013; TIAX LLC, Commercial and Residential Sector Miscellaneous Electricity Consumption: Y2005 and Projections to 2030, prepared for U.S. Department of Energy, U.S. Energy Information Administration, September, 2006; and TIAX LLC, Commercial Miscellaneous Electric Loads: Energy Consumption Characterization and Savings Potential in 2008 by Building Type, prepared for U.S. Department of Energy, Building Technologies Program, May 2010.

-38 The exception to this treatment is municipal water services.
+39 The exception to this treatment is municipal water services.
 Electricity consumption for water services is included in non-building energy consumption with specific equations described in the Benchmarking Equations section.